EvidentSolutions/evident-gulp-build/README.md

         return gulp.start('build');
     });

-Moreover, there is a predefined variable `EGC_SCM_VERSION` that contains git-version from which the build was made.
+Moreover, there is a predefined variable `EGB_SCM_VERSION` that contains git-version from which the build was made.